Utwo/playground-sandbox/README.md

 ### Run the backend and the frontend

 ```
+$ cd frontend && yarn
+$ cd backend && yarn
 $ cd backend && skaffold dev
-$ cd frontend && npm run dev
 ```

 ### Deploy

-This will deploy just the backend.
-For the frontend, just connect it to a Vercel or a Netlify project.
+~~This will deploy just the backend.
+For the frontend, just connect it to a Vercel or a Netlify project.~~

 Make a new K8s cluster on GCP with 2 node-pools.
 The first one, with label `node:default` will be used to run the backend of the application.
 For the second one, enable sandbox mode and set the label `node:sandbox`.
 The taint `NoSchedule: sandbox.gke.io/runtime=gvisor` should be automatically activated.
 The second node-pool will be used to run user containers.